Have you ever wondered why we celebrate Valentine’s Day?

-Well it started with St. Valentine being murdered on February 14th.
+It all started when St. Valentine being murdered on February 14th.
 Actually, there were two St. Valentines and both were murdered on the 14th in different years.

-The 14th became associated with love and romance because of a British poet.
+The 14th became associated with love and romance because of William Shakespeare.
 The poet romanticized February 14th because it was the first sign of spring when the birds would begin mating.